Agoric/documentation/main/zoe/api/zoe-helpers.md

 ## assertProposalShape(offerHandler, expected)
 - `offerHandler` `{OfferHandler}`
 - `expected` `{ExpectedRecord}`
-- Returns: **tyg todo: Not sure what to put here since I'm not sure what's happening**
+- Returns: `{OfferHandler}

 This is the only ZoeHelper that does **not** take 'zcf' as its first argument.

-Make an `offerHandler` that wraps the provided `offerHandler`, to first check the submitted offer against an `expected` record that says what shape of proposal is acceptable.  **tyg todo: Not sure what "shape" means here?**
+Make an `offerHandler` that wraps the provided `offerHandler`, to first check the submitted offer against an `expected` record that says what shape of proposal is acceptable.

+By "shape", we mean the `give`, `want`, and exit rule keywords of the offer must be equal to those in `expected`.
+Note that exit rule keywords are optional in `expected`.
+Also, none of the values of those keywords are checked.

 This `ExpectedRecord` is like a `Proposal`, but the amounts in `want` and `give` should be `null`; the `exit` clause should specify a rule with null contents.
-If the client submits an `Offer` which does not match these expectations, that offer is rejected (and refunded). **tyg todo: Really need a clearer explanation of just what's being checked here.**
+If the client submits an `Offer` which does not match these expectations, that offer is rejected (and refunded).

+The returned `offerHandler` performs the check.
+It then calls the `offerHandler` that was passed in as an argument.
 ```js
 import {
   assertProposalShape,